Controlling the flexibility of non-Gaussian processes through shrinkage priors: Introduction

 \section{Introduction}

 Gaussian processes are the most common class of models to describe spatial and temporal dependence in Bayesian hierarchical models.
 Due to their well-established theory, flexibility, and practicality, Gaussian processes are also a fundamental building block in spatial and temporal statistics.
-However, additional flexibility is needed in several applications, and the assumption of Gaussian innovating terms or driving noise in model building is often substituted by the more flexible generalized hyperbolic (GH) distribution.
-The resulting models can capture features in the data that are usually oversmoothed by Gaussian models, such as sudden jumps in time series data \citep{NIGAR} or sharp spikes in the response of spatial data \citep{walder2020bayesian}.
-They can have the same correlation structure as Gaussian models while allowing for asymmetry and heavier tails in the marginal distributions.
+However, additional flexibility is needed in several applications, and Gaussian processes are replaced by more flexible non-Gaussian Lévy processes \citep{ken1999levy}.
+In this paper, we study processes driven by generalized hyperbolic (GH) noise, more specifically the normal inverse Gaussian (NIG) and generalized asymmetric Laplace (GAL) subfamilies, which contain the Gaussian distribution as a particular case and are semi-heavy-tailed.